 Spain ~ Girona Pyrenees

-The Girona Pyrenees are in north-east Spain where the Pyrenees mountains form the border with France.
-The high 'Garrotxa volcanica', with pine and beech forests, is a landscape typical of this region, and from here trails lead down to Mediterranean forest, vineyards and the craggy coastline of the Cap de Creus, inspiration to Salvador Dali.
-Rides start high in the Pyrenees, close to the small town of Camprodon and explore mountain pasture and sleepy villages, crossing into France and back on one route, following drover’s tracks down to the coast on another, with nights at small hotels and guesthouses along the way.
+What is it like The high 'Garrotxa volcanica', with pine and beech forests, is a landscape typical of this region.
+From here trails lead down to Mediterranean forest, vineyards and the craggy coastline of the Cap de Creus which was inspiration to Salvador Dali.
+Rides start high in the Pyrenees, close to the small town of Camprodon and explore mountain pasture and sleepy villages.
+One route crosses into France and back; another follows cattle drovers' tracks from the mountains down to the coast.

 Riding: 6 to 9 hours a day